snownz/capstone_midterm/RESULTS.md

 The t-SNE projection shows the separability of different classes in a 2D space.

 With t-SNE, we identified distinct clusters with varying densities of Class 0 (Low Risk) and Class 1 (High Risk).
 Analyzing the t-SNE projections, we observed that some clusters had a noticeably lower concentration of Class 0 cases, while others contained fewer Class 1 cases.
 This variance in class density within clusters reveals underlying structure in the data, suggesting that certain patterns and relationships between features are specific to each group.
+So we decided to use the Cluster ID as part of the features, for this a logistic regression model was created to predict in which group the data could be.

 ![t-SNE Projection](scenario_2/tsne_projection.png)